Free up to 1MM monthly messages. No credit card required.

 Dependencies are also much more apparent with monolithic architectures.
 If your single application function fails, the entire game goes down.
 Splitting your game into microservices, if a single module fails, it’s easier to isolate the fault and fix it.

 Overall game performance is a major consideration for a multiplayer game.
-With monolithic architecture, the game may perform in the lab, but for games with a high amount of users, communicating at a rapid pace, you’ll begin to see lag and increased latencies on both delivery of the chat messages and the experience of the game.
+With monolithic architecture, the game may perform in the lab, but for online games with a high amount of users, communicating at a rapid pace, you’ll begin to see lag and increased latencies on both delivery of the chat messages and the experience of the game.

 Separating the two ensures that CPU and network resources are used more efficiently.
 The primary purpose of your game servers are to deliver a seamless experience for every user in your game.
 As a result, the processing power should be used to maximize that performance.